sogeuni/contents/abs/apendix/awk.md

 _Awk_ [^1] is a full-featured text processing language with a syntax reminiscent of _C_.
 While it possesses an extensive set of operators and capabilities, we will cover only a few of these here - the ones most useful in shell scripts.

 Awk breaks each line of input passed to it into [[special-characters#^FIELDREF|fields]].
-By default, a field is a string of consecutive characters delimited by [[special-characters#^WHITESPACEREF|whitespace]], though there are options for changing this.
+By default, a field is a string of consecutive characters delimited by [[special-characters#Whitespace|whitespace]], though there are options for changing this.
 Awk parses and operates on each separate field.
 This makes it ideal for handling structured text files -- especially tables -- data organized into consistent chunks, such as rows and columns.

 [[varsubn#^SNGLQUO|Strong quoting]] and [[special-characters#^CODEBLOCKREF|curly brackets]] enclose blocks of awk code within a shell script.